NVNTLabs/switch2-SDEX2M2/README.md

 - Use at your own risk.
 We are **not liable** for any damage to your drive, Switch 2, or other devices.
 - Only use **low-voltage, low-power M.2 2230 NVMe drives**.
 - **Do not use this in legacy MicroSD slots** (e.g., original Nintendo Switch).
-- This project is for **accessibility/educational use only**.
-No commercial or piracy use permitted.

 ---

 ## Bill of Materials (BOM)